scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 - Objects for the modularity

 Possibly some of the best examples of this are the classes in the standard library.
-For instance, a `List` is defined as a class — technically it’s an abstract class — and a new instance is created like this:
+For instance, a `List` is defined as a class---technically it’s an abstract class---and a new instance is created like this:

 ```scala
 val x = List(1, 2, 3)